Spezp/spitter/README.md

 # Getting Started

 - Install all dependecies (using the `npm install` command).
-- Run the development web server using the `node express_server.js` command.
+- Run the development web server using the `npm run local` command.